 used as the initial bedding material.

+and often.
 I normally feed mine twice a week as that is about the time it takes to fill the kitchen caddy.
 It is better to chop, or tear, the food into small pieces so that it starts to rot and can be eaten more quickly.
-The food can either be buried, about 3-5cm deep,
+The food can either be buried, about

 If the worms are normally fed twice a week each square will have food added about once a month allowing plenty of time for